 Auctria only provides the means to sell "lots" that represent the "raffle tickets".

-Please note, when you Run A Raffle using Auctria you will still need to have a method to actually pick the winner as this is not available within Auctria.
+When you Run A Raffle using Auctria you will need to have a method to actually assign raffle ticket numbers to bidders as well as pick the winning ticket.

 # Raffle Tickets

 You will need to create at least one item set up as a Raffle Ticket using the following criteria:

 - Item type set to For Sale Items

 - Value set to the price of the ticket